 The best ethnic hair tip I can give anyone starting the locking process is to be patient.
 Patience wins this race and proper knowledge of products is key.
 Hang in there and soon so will your dreadlocks.

 Have a Good Hair Day and remember to Love Your Hair!!!

-Article used by permission of Kavuli Nyali-Binase of Good Hair Diaries
+This article is used with permission of Kavuli Nyali-Binase of Good Hair Diaries.